-Social Security disability claims examiners make determinations on applicants' medical eligibility for Social Security disability (SSDI or SSD) claims.
-Most disability claims examiners work at state agencies called Disability Determination Services, or DDS.
+Social Security disability claims examiners make determinations on applicants' medical eligibility for Social Security disability (SSDI or SSDI) claims.
+Most disability claims examiners work at state agencies rather than Social Security.
+The agencies are often called Disability Determination Services, or DDS, but some states use a different name, such as Disability Determination Bureau or Bureau of Disability Adjudication.
 Each state has at least one DDS facility, and some states that have a decentralized system have several DDS offices.
 The typical DDS office has several hundred disability examiners.
 Here is what a DDS claims examiner does.

 The disability examiner then gathers together: